nlyu1/nlyu1.github.io/_teaching/2025-experiment.md

 ---

-Since 2023, I have had the privilege of being part of the [Semeghini Lab](https://semeghini.seas.harvard.edu/research-2/), which aims to  build a dual-species Rubidium-Ytterbium neutral atom array with continuous reloading.
-This experience has been instrumental in shaping my understanding of the connection between physics and computation.
+Since 2023, I have had the privilege of being part of the [Semeghini lab](https://semeghini.seas.harvard.edu/research-2/), which aims to  build a dual-species Rubidium-Ytterbium neutral atom array with continuous reloading.
+This experience has been instrumental in shaping my understanding of the connection between physics and computation; it helped me gain:
-Key takeaways include:

 1. <u>In-depth knowledge of experimental control systems</u>:
-    whole-stack knowledge of the design, compilation, and the (asynchronous) physical execution of experimental sequences.
+    whole-stack knowledge of the design, compilation, and (asynchronous) physical execution of experimental sequences.
 Familiarity with national-instrument systems.
 2. <u>Experimental skills</u>:
     designing and building optics; E&M simulation.
-3. <u>High-level insight into system integration in the neutral atom platform</u>: the organization and main components of a neutral atom array; how basic physical components are assembled and classically controlled to facilitate (quantum) computation.
+3. <u>High-level insight into system integration in the neutral atom platform</u>: this include the organization and main components of a neutral atom array, as well as how basic physical components are assembled and classically controlled to facilitate (quantum) computation.

 a.
 Experimental Control System (June - Dec, 2023)